Cannonball Run challenge: During the COVID-19 pandemic

 The record was broken multiple times during the COVID-19 pandemic, taking advantage of a reduction in both road users and law enforcement presence.

-In April 2020, a formerly anonymous crew now identified as Chris Allen, James Allen, and Kale Odhner traveled from the Red Ball Garage on the east side of Manhattan to the Portofino Hotel in Redondo Beach, California—a total of 2825.3 mi—in 26 hours 38 minutes.
+In April 2020, a formerly anonymous crew now identified as Chris Allen, James Allen, and Kale Odhner traveled from the Red Ball Garage on the east side of Manhattan to the Portofino Hotel — a total of 2825.3 mi — in 26 hours 38 minutes.
 The team averaged 106 mph in a 2019 Audi A8L with extra fuel tanks in the trunk.

 In May 2020, Arne Toman, Doug Tabbutt, and spotter Dunadel Daryoush set the new cannonball record of 25 hours and 39 minutes in a modified 2016 Audi S6 disguised to look like a Ford Police Interceptor Sedan.
 Police-evasion modifications included brake light kill-switches, radar detectors, laser diffusers, CB radio, and a roof-mounted thermal camera.
 Performance modifications included a trunk-mounted 67 usgal auxiliary fuel tank taken from the car used in Toman and Tabbutt's 2019 cannonball run, modified turbochargers, an upgraded heat-exchanger, and custom ECU tuning that allowed engine-mapping to be changed to suit 91- or 93-octane fuel, allowing the car to generate an estimated 600 hp.
 The run achieved an overall average speed of 110 mph, with average speeds upwards of 125 mph across some states, and which "at no time exceeded 175 mph".
 This is the widely accepted current record.

 In early June 2020, as reported by Road & Track, Fred Ashmore allegedly completed a solo run in 25 hours and 55 minutes.
 The claim was cast into doubt by Road & Track after investigation showed the evidence to support the claim to be doctored.